recaptime-dev/squad-wiki/content/handbook/about/index.md

 # About the handbook

+Our team handbook is where we document processes, functions and everything in between.

 ## History of the handbook

-> Well actually, we did a full blown wiki instead of just the team handbook.
-The last thing you worry about experiencing (autistic) burnout is the succession plan. - @ajhalili2006

-Since Recap Time Squad is currently an one-man operation (and obviously not a company), it is important for ~ajhalili2006 (our [SABDFL(../)]) to have everything about the squad being documented in case of [being hit by a bus](https://www.michaelbromley.co.uk/blog/but-what-about-the-bus-factor/) or (hopefully this don't happen but that's the worst case scenario) [die by suicide (as a high risk individual)](https://www.spectrumnews.org/features/deep-dive/hidden-danger-suicide-autism/).[^1]
+Since Recap Time Squad is currently an one-man operation (and obviously not a company), it is important for ~ajhalili2006 (our [SABDFL](../sabdfl.md)) to have everything about the squad being documented in case of [being hit by a bus](https://www.michaelbromley.co.uk/blog/but-what-about-the-bus-factor/) or (hopefully this don't happen but that's the worst case scenario) [die by suicide (as a high risk individual)](https://www.spectrumnews.org/features/deep-dive/hidden-danger-suicide-autism/).[^1]

-[^1]: That's depressing for some, but as an neurodivergent person, it's a unholy mess of trauma and mental health issues.
+[^1]: That's depressing for some, but as an neurodivergent/autistic person, it's a unholy mess of trauma and mental health issues over the years.

-Most parts of the handbook are adopted from the [GitLab Handbook](https://handbook.gitlab.com), licensed under MIT.
+Most parts of the handbook are adopted from the [GitLab Handbook](https://handbook.gitlab.com), licensed under the same license as the one we use for wiki content and adopted for the squad.

 ## Handbook Interpretation